by Roger Deforest

 Also around this time Lawton acquired a Nintendo Super Famicom (SNES), I believe from Japan, since it wasn't released in the U.S. yet.
 We marveled at the better graphics and processing power on Super Mario as compared to NES.
 Lawton, of course, reversed engineered it and wanted to port our Christian games to the system.
 I remember during my last days at Wisdom Tree I sketched out a design for a Christian game, but I can't remember if it was for 3D Noah's Ark, or some other game that was lost to time.

 The rest of my time at Color Dreams was spent developing odd games here and there that didn't really go anywhere.
 Lawton asked me to program a game called Maggots, where you play a maggot trying to escape from inside the human body.
 Come to think of it, that is a dumb idea, but it does fit the Color Dreams mold!
 I had created background graphics and a little maggot hero and some enemies.
 Then we scrapped the idea.
 Lawton then had the idea for a cart containing small, addictive games, instead of one major theme.
 I started work on a few of them, one of them a dog racing game.
 Another was kind of like a cross between Berserk and billiards.
 Another was this giant man jumping on platforms that I called Gil.
 None of these were ever finished.
 The last one I developed, however, did see the light of day.
 Inspired by the game Lemmings, I came up with a game about little people falling off a cliff and the player has to save them with a giant hand, while dodging obstacles.
 I wrote the game rather quickly, and had fun making it.
-The working title was Hand Job, but I eventually changed the name to Free Fall, because well basically these little people were free falling.
+I called the game Free Fall, because well basically these little people were free falling.
 Maybe the title was somewhat inspired by that Tom Petty song too, I don't know.
 I'm not sure why the boss at the end is named Squishy or hates pickles.
 This is more than likely some inside joke from my bizarre friend Tony who gets credit at the end.
 During the making of this game, I was heavily into the Dada art movement, so I'm sure there was some influence there.
 Here is an entertaining review of Free Fall for which I provided the emulation ROMs so you can actually play it (if you dare).
 Free Fall was never released, but Lawton was eager to put together a Christian-themed multi-game cartridge, so he bought the rights from me to alter Free Fall into Fish Fall and release it on Wisdom Tree's Sunday Funday with other games.

 By this time, 1992, Color Dreams/Wisdom Tree seemed like a road to nowhere for me, and my friend Dan Burke got me a job at Mindcraft Software in Torrance, CA. There I worked on a few PC games including Tegel's Mercenaries and I co-developed Strike Squad with Burke and Robert Bonifacio.
 Then the company folded (hopefully not due to our game!), and my friend Tony convinced me to go to art school in San Francisco, so that's what we did.
 Disillusioned with the whole scene, I dropped out after one semester, and went to work for SEGA of America as a game tester.
 I worked there for a few years and then moved on to Sony Computer Entertainment, also as a tester.
 Then I worked for a company that made interactive television.
 They eventually folded, but not before I moved to Central California to marry my girlfriend in 1999.
 Now I am out of the video game business, but I still love playing them.
 It's probably best that way!